d2l-ai/d2l-en/chapter_computer-vision/object-detection-dataset.md

 ## Demonstration

 We have ten images with bounding boxes on them.
-We can see that the angle, size, and position of Pikachu are different in each image.
+We can see that the angle, size, and position of banana are different in each image.
 Of course, this is a simple artificial dataset.
 In actual practice, the data are usually much more complicated.

 ```{.python .input  n=5}
 imgs = (batch.data[0][0:10].transpose(0, 2, 3, 1)) / 255